 Choosing the right personal injury attorney is one of your most important decisions if you’ve been injured due to someone else’s negligence or wrongdoing.
 While it is helpful to seek referrals from family, friends or colleagues, it is critical to do your own research to find a lawyer who shares your personal values and will best represent your interests.

-Most personal injury attorneys offer a free initial consultation.
+Most of the time, a personal injury attorney will offer a free initial consultation.
 This is an important time for you to ask questions and evaluate whether the attorney is the right one.

-Here are 17 questions to ask a personal injury lawyer during your initial consultation.
+Here are 17 questions to ask a personal injury attorney during your initial consultation.

 1. Have You Handled This Type of Case Before – and How Did It End?